kryptx/palmetto/README.md

 As a consequence, the user's authorization endpoint serves as a unique identifier of the person on the internet.
 It offers a standard interface to not only _authorize_ release of their data via some proprietary API, but rather to _actually release it_ in a standardized envelope.
 This dramatically simplifies authentication and account creation flows, and virtually eliminates the need for any password or even cryptography (other than TLS).

+While this may sound that we believe Palmetto is superior to OAuth, the reality is that both systems serve a valuable purpose in certain scenarios.
+Palmetto is meant only for retrieving user information, while OAuth facilitates authentication against any arbitrary API.

 ## Definitions

 ### Palmetto ID